What's a Social Media Manager? And How to Become One

 If you’re interested in working as a social media manager, your tasks may include:

-• Increasing followers and driving engagement: Boost a company’s profile on all active social platforms by increasing the number of followers they have and the amount of engagement (likes, comments, shares) they receive.
+• Increasing followers and driving engagement: Boost a company’s profile on all active social platforms by increasing their followers and the amount of engagement (likes, comments, shares) they receive.
 You may be expected to develop written or visual posts to achieve both.

 • Strategizing content and campaigns: To drive engagement, you’ll be responsible for ideating (and sometimes executing) social campaigns that align with a company’s larger marketing strategies.
 You may also generate ideas for timely and evergreen content or repurpose user-generated content.